JohnGShirey/facebook-page-scraper/README.md

 [![alt text] (https://zenodo.org/badge/19221/yhegde/fb-page-scraper.svg)]
 (https://zenodo.org/badge/latestdoi/19221/yhegde/fb-page-scraper)

 Facebook Page Scraper is a tool for collecting data from public facebook pages.
 This tool uses Facebook's Graph API to collect data.
-Using this tool you can download and archive the data in json files, insert then into MySQL database, and download images
+Using this tool you can download and archive the data in json files, insert them into MySQL database, or download images from public pages.

 This tool is especially built for keeping it running and collecting large amount of historical, current and future data (posts, comments etc.) from multiple public facebook pages.
 Check config.properties.template file for various configuration options for running the tool.